 The project context is the integrated application of remote sensing and modeling techniques to support insurance activities for agricultural risks.
 The project activities are aimed at producing and evaluating maps of vegetation indices from which different statistics and metrics can be derived.
 These maps provide objective indications on the vegetative vigor of culture and on its variability in intracampo.
 On the one hand, such data can be used both to monitor crop development and to derive nutrition-related information in order to better manage agricultural practices.
 On the other hand, the same maps can provide information before and after an adverse event, in order to identify potentially damaged areas.
 The project also includes exploratory phases for the use of new generation satellites, both in the Copernicus applications and in the micro and nano-satellite applications.

-Committente: Società Cattolica di Assicurazioni Soc.
-Coop. and Fata Assicurazioni Danni S.p.A.

-Periodo di attività: 2016 - 2017 Responsabile IREA: Monica Pepe Finanziamento IREA: 82.200
+Funding body: Società Cattolica di Assicurazioni Soc.
+Coop. e Fata Assicurazioni Danni S.p.A.
+Prime contractor: IREA Period of activity: 2016 - 2017 IREA project manager: Monica Pepe Funds to IREA: € 82.200